Lucasc-99/ScreenBot/README.rst

 Implement a better and less hacky algorithm for deciding when a user should take a break

-Implement better visualization for screen-time tracking
+Implement visualization for screen-time tracking (graphs charts etc.)

 ------------